ShivamThakkar1211/Lab-mst/README.md

 # Lab-mst

+### HI There
+👂 My name is shivam And my uid is 22BDO10025

+## NOTE: Before using this command git branch we need to commit at least once to the master branch other wise we need to use this
+# "git checkout -b branchName"

 ### 1. Use git branch to see the two branches that are relevant for this exercise
 ![Screenshot 2024-03-13 101823](https://github.com/ShivamThakkar1211/Lab-mst/assets/115493910/59a0b50a-5c12-4e95-be0f-9a4aefbd13c4)